ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. data:: OBJC_ASSOCIATION_COPY_NONATOMIC

-   Policy for creating a strong reference to a copy of the assocated object.
+   Policy for creating a strong reference to a copy of the associated object.

 .. data:: OBJC_ASSOCIATION_RETAIN

-   Policy for creating a strong reference to the associated object, the assocation is made atomically.
+   Policy for creating a strong reference to the associated object, the association is made atomically.

 .. data:: OBJC_ASSOCIATION_COPY

-   Policy for creating a strong reference to a copy of the assocated object, the assocation is made atomically.
+   Policy for creating a strong reference to a copy of the associated object, the association is made atomically.

 Utilities
 ---------